WISE is pleased to announce the start of the 2017/18 Learners’ Voice recruitment campaign.

 Meet the 2015-16 WISE Learners' Voice cohort.

-Since 2012, the Learners’ Voice Program has been supported by Banco Santander through its Universities Global Division.
+Since 2012, the Learners’ Voice Program has been supported by Banco Santander through its Universities Global Program.

-Through its Santander Universities Global Division, Banco Santander maintains more than 1100 collaborative agreements with universities and research centers worldwide.
-Since 1996, Santander Universities Global Division has been the focus of the bank's social action with an investment of over 1 billion Euros in various initiatives and projects in higher education.
+Through its Santander Universities Global Program, Banco Santander maintains more than 1100 collaborative agreements with universities and research centers worldwide.
+Since 1996, Santander Universities Global Program has been the focus of the bank's social action with an investment of over 1 billion Euros in various initiatives and projects in higher education.